Budgeting

 Student Budget Checklist: 12-Point Plan to Stretch Your Money All Term (Free Template)

-A simple student budget checklist that can help you cover essentials, spread money across the term, and avoid running short before the next payment.
+Use this simple 12-point student budget checklist to cover essentials, spread money across the term, and avoid running short before your next payment.

 Student money arrives in big lumps and then has to last for months — a loan drop in September that somehow needs to cover December.
 That gap between a lump sum and a long term is exactly where things go wrong, and it's exactly what a checklist is good at catching.
 Run through the same short list each term and the essentials stay covered, the fun money stays honest, and you're not living on toast by week ten.